SharePoint/sp-dev-docs/docs/general-development/how-to-save-to-the-server-to-prepare-for-programmatic-access.md

 2. Save the workbook to a trusted SharePoint library location.

-    > **Note:**
+    > [!NOTE]
     > It is assumed that you have already created a SharePoint document library and made it a trusted location.
 For more information, see  [How to: Trust a Location](how-to-trust-a-location.md).

 3. Programmatically specify values for the worksheet, named range, and cell value by using the Excel Web Services **SetCellA1** method.
 The values are passed in as arguments—that is, _args [1]_ and _args [2]_:

 ```cs